Kitware/paraviewweb/documentation/content/docs/ec2.md

 We have built Docker images containing ParaView 5.5 for NVidia GPUs w/ EGL rendering support for ParaViewWeb.
 You can find these images [here](https://hub.docker.com/r/kitware/paraviewweb).
 One of them exposes Visualizer as a standalone deployment.

+A similar image exist for CPU only using OSMesa-lvm.

 ## Example deployment on EC2

 For this setup we have used an AWS EC2 instance with an NVidia GPU, and running Ubuntu 16.04.
 Below we describe the steps.